Doctors Note Logo

 These minerals work together to maintain bone structure.
 While chickpeas alone are not a cure for osteoporosis, they can be part of a bone-supportive diet recommended by major health authorities like the National Osteoporosis Foundation.

-If you are experiencing symptoms that may be related to hormonal changes, you can use a free AI-powered symptom checker for Menopause to better understand what your body may be experiencing.
+If you're experiencing symptoms related to hormonal changes, you can learn more about menopause symptoms and get personalized insights to help you understand what your body may be going through.

 3. Heart Health Matters More Than Ever